- Our Ministers

-- Leads government reform agendas, including disability inclusion and the transition to the NDIS, intensive family support services and women’s equality and safety.
+- Leads government reform agendas, including disability inclusion and the transition to the National Disability Insurance Scheme (NDIS), intensive family support services and women’s equality and safety.

 Changes to the agency

-During 2018-19 there were the following changes to the agency’s structure and objectives as a result of internal reviews or Machinery of Government (MOG) changes:
+During 2019–20 there were the following changes to the agency’s structure and objectives as a result of internal reviews or machinery of government changes.

 Our Executive team

-Tony Harrison was appointed to the position of Chief Executive in June 2016 and is responsible for the overall leadership and strategic direction of the department.
-Functions reporting directly to the Chief Executive include:
+Lois Boswell was appointed as the Acting Chief Executive on 22 March 2020 and is responsible for the strategic agenda, performance and governance of the department.
+Functions reporting directly to the Acting Chief Executive include:

 - Finance and Business Services